opentracing-contrib/java-agent/README.md

 ## Usage

-The _Java Agent for OpenTracing_ obtains an OpenTracing compliant Tracer using the [Global Tracer](https://github.com/opentracing-contrib/java-globaltracer) project.
+The _Java Agent for OpenTracing_ obtains an OpenTracing compliant Tracer using the GlobalTracer from the [opentracing util](https://github.com/opentracing/opentracing-java/tree/master/opentracing-util) project.
 It makes use of the [Span Manager](https://github.com/opentracing-contrib/java-spanmanager) project to manage the propagation of active Spans through various frameworks and technologies used by the application - which can also be used by the application code to access the current active span to add tags or create its own Spans.